Aristide Blank: Outcast and hostage

 The investigative commission resumed work after the events, and determined that Aristide owed the Romanian state 600 million lei.
 Frequenting the left-wing journalist Tudor Teodorescu-Braniște in April 1941, Blank expressed confidence that Germany would lose in its war with Yugoslavia.
 Both he and his host resigned themselves by June, when Blank also circulated rumors about Romania's imminent participation in the invasion of Soviet territory.
 He still owned a paper mill, which was ordered to prepare for distribution in Bessarabia.
 According to Sebastian, Blank argued in late 1941 that the war would only last for two more years, but was then "disgusted at the British lack of seriousness in Libya."
 Blank had by then sent his son to study abroad, in the United States.
 After a while being stranded with his mother in the Portuguese Republic, Milenko managed to sail out of Europe; he took American citizenship and returned with the United States Army.
 Blank's older son, Patrice, was a graduate of the ELSP.
 He remained active during the Nazi occupation and joined the French Resistance, serving as organizer and publicist of the Défense de la France insurgent group.
-Actress Hélène Duc, who hid him in her home, reports that Patrice hid his Romanian ancestry from his colleagues, generally presenting himself as a grandson of Vladimir Lenin.
+Actress Hélène Duc, who sheltered him in her home, reports that Patrice hid his Romanian ancestry from his colleagues, generally presenting himself as a grandson of Vladimir Lenin.
 Economist Michel Drancourt, who met him later in life, recounts that he was always discreet about his distant past, though he sometimes reflected "on the importance of his family bank in Romania".

 In 1943, Romania's Ministry of Finance sued Aristide Blank for the recovery of his assets, and obtained a foreclosure of his property on Berthelot Street, outside Cișmigiu.
 According to one report, Blank left Romania in 1941, together with members of the British Legation.
 However, Sebastian's accounts place him in Bucharest in 1942–1943, noting that his library was being seized by Romanian authorities on orders from Paul Sterian.
 In late 1942 or early 1943, Blank was included on a list of Jewish hostages, presented by the Central Jewish Office as a guarantee of its loyalism toward the Antonescu regime; also featured were writers Henric Streitman and Iosif Brucăr.
 In early 1943, Sebastian notes, Blank was "looking for some refuge in the countryside."
 He finally left Bucharest in April, at the peak of Allied bombing raids, and by June was living in Butimanu.